 - Winter squash have a subtle sweet and almost nutty flavor.

-How to make roasted squash and sweet potatoes:
+How to make roasted the roasted vegetables:

 - Preheat oven to 400 degrees.
 Line a baking sheet with aluminum foil (less clean up this way!)